CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 ### Git Commit Messages

-Commit messages should be written in the imperative, present tense.
+Commit messages should be written in the imperative present tense.
 For example, "Fix bug #1".

 Commit subjects should start with a capital letter and **not** end in a full-stop